 Read our solar PPA fact sheet for more information.

-Developers of community solar projects often struggle to find reasonable financing terms for projects that serve low- and moderate-income populations.
-Whether a project is serving the residential sector directly or community-based institutions in underinvested neighborhoods, IPC recognizes that attractive long-term financing is scarce for community solar projects that are breaking new ground with respect to lowering energy burdens for those who need it most.
-IPC provides debt capital to community solar projects that are breaking new ground and making solar accessible to all.
+IPC provides long term ownership or debt capital to community solar projects that are breaking new ground and making solar accessible to all.
+Community solar projects often struggle to find reasonable financing terms for projects that serve low- and moderate-income populations.
+Whether a project is serving the residential sector directly or community-based institutions in underinvested neighborhoods, IPC recognizes that attractive long-term financing is scarce for community solar projects that are breaking new ground with respect to lowering energy burdens for those who need it most IPC is open to underwriting a variety of different approaches that are evolving in this dynamic industry and be creative in how solutions are structured.

 To learn more contact us.